bryant-vasquez/Slack-Admin-Tools/README.md

     * Example admin user task:  disable, enable, or invite other users
 * If your slack permissions change from a normal user to an admin user you will need to visit [api.slack.com/web](https://api.slack.com/web) and click `re-issue` at the bottom of the page

+## Verbose mode
+* With any command add the `-v` flag and you will get more get more information as the command is running
+* If there is an error it will always print to the terminal but if the command is succesful there will be no output unless in verbose mode

 ## Inviting a User
 * This will send an email to the user asking them join your slack team
 * If the email used is already apart of your slack team an error will be thrown and no email will be sent